RalphHightower/blog/_posts/2024-11-30-ChernobylsFeralDogs.md

 ---
 layout: post
 tags: [Chernobyl Exclusion Zone (CEZ), University of South Carolina (USC), radiation, genome research, evolution]
-categories: [genetic researchqq]
+categories: [genetic research]
 date: 2024-11-30 12:49 PM
-excerpt: ''mNow, as the explosion reaches its 40th anniversary, biologists decided to take a closer look at the animals located inside the Chernobyl Exclusion Zone (CEZ), whose size can be compared with Yosemite National Park.
-These biologists investigated how the decades of radiation exposure may have possibly altered these animals' genomes and sped up their evolution.'
+excerpt: "Now, as the explosion reaches its 40th anniversary, biologists decided to take a closer look at the animals located inside the Chernobyl Exclusion Zone (CEZ), whose size can be compared with Yosemite National Park.
+These biologists investigated how the decades of radiation exposure may have possibly altered these animals' genomes and sped up their evolution."
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
 title: "USC Researcher Studies Feral Dogs in Chernobyl Exclusion Zone on Radiation's Impacts on Genetic Mutations"
 ---

-M
 ## [Chernobyl's Feral Dogs Offer Clues to Radiation's Role in Evolution](https://www.dogclub.com/p/chernobyls-feral-dogs-offer-clues-to-radiations-role-in-evolution/)

 Story by Angela Park.
 November 29, 2024.